zeFresk/deep-position-analysis/README.md

 How to use
 ----------
 ### Basics
-You only need to know about the command line parameters :
+It's easy, you only need to know about the command line parameters needed :
 - *--depth* : tree depth **in plies**.
 	`--depth=4` will explore position 2 moves deep
 - *--pv* : pick the top-*pv* moves from each position.